Dry Eye Disease

 Risk Factors

 Diabetes and dry eye: Diabetes impacts the blood supply to the lacrimal gland, leading to less moisture release.
 It also reduces corneal sensitivity.
 This means that the eye can’t detect dryness and properly regulate tears, resulting in dry eye.
-The better a patient’s diabetes is controlled, the less severe their dry eye tends to be12
+The better a patient’s diabetes is controlled, the less severe their dry eye tends to be11.

-Refractive surgery and dry eye: Surgical manipulation of the cornea can disrupt the balance of the corneal nerve plexus (Eye Centre of Texas, 2022), leading to temporary dysfunction of the lacrimal functioning unit (LFU)
+Refractive surgery and dry eye: Surgical manipulation of the cornea can disrupt the balance of the corneal nerve plexus (Eye Centre of Texas, 2022), leading to temporary dysfunction of the lacrimal functioning unit (LFU).

 Signs

-Signs of dry eye include can include the following 15
+Signs of dry eye include can include the following 14

 - Reduced tear meniscus at inferior lid margin (following the instillation of fluorescein, normal meniscus is not less than 0.2 mm in height)